160 Norwegian Summer

 "Humidity" is water or moisture in the air.
 Notice the following:

 - The humidity made it seem hotter outside than it really was.

 - After a hot shower there is a lot of humidity in the bathroom.

 It's pleasant weather.

 "Pleasant" weather is nice or comfortable weather and is probably sunny.
 This is a positive adjective.
 Notice the following:

-- Even though it rained most days the vacation was very pleasant
+- Even though it rained most days the vacation was very pleasant and relaxing.

 - She is a very pleasant woman.